 For example, they could ask individual governors directly for questions and contributions after presentations or during discussions.
 This would mean that governors are prompted, and therefore don't have to feel they are interrupting other board members or being overly critical of the headteacher.

 Self-assess your performance

 After you've been to a few meetings, challenge yourself by considering these questions:

 - Do I feel accountable to the public, and fully understand the purpose of what I am doing?

 - Do I allow enough time to read and analyse papers before the meeting?
-Do I submit my questions before the meeting?

 - Do I stick to the meeting's agenda, and raise any other business in the correct way?

 - Do I respect requirements around the confidentiality of governing body proceedings?

 - Do I allow the chair to take the lead, and show that I want to talk in the appropriate way?

 - Where I disagree with another governor, do I do this courteously and respectfully?